Skip to main content

 Devcon Security Services Corp & ADTLindon60

-The largest notice was filed by Wells Enterprises at its St. George facility, reporting 90 affected workers.
+The biggest impact was at Wells Enterprises at its St. George facility, reporting 90 affected workers.
 Devcon Security Services Corp & ADT followed with 60 workers.

 Trend & Outlook